chengKID/Evaluation_Calibration/README.md

 ## Points
-	Green points in image stand for reprojected points Blur points in image stand for corner points in rectified image
+	Green points in image stand for reprojected points Red points in image stand for corner points in rectified image